WakelandBranz/Freshman-Year-S1-Notes/DATA 110 - Balan/Exam Study/DATA 110 Study Questions.md

 df.isna().sum()
 ```

 a.
-Total number of rows in the dataframe b.
-Number of missing values for each column in the dataframe c.
-Number of non-missing values for each column in the dataframe d.
+Total number of rows in the dataframe
+===b.
+Number of missing values for each column in the dataframe===
+c.
+Number of non-missing values for each column in the dataframe
+d.
 Number of unique values for each column in the dataframe

 ---